-There are some instances where the (C) designation has been applied, but no plans were ever submitted or approved for the property.
+In some instances, the (C) designation has been applied, but no plans were ever submitted or approved for the property.
 Therefore, there are no previous plans or conditions placed on those properties.
 In these instances, the City has determined that the planned district designation can be removed per Article 3.2.C, and the property can be developed according to the standards of the current zoning.
 This determination is reflected in the attached memo from the Zoning Code Administrator.